Fourier-Mukai and autoduality for compactified Jacobians II: Fine compactified Jacobians and their universal deformations

-For each subcurve $Y$ of $X$ and each torsion-free sheaf $I$ on $X$, the restriction $I_{|Y}$ of $I$ to $Y$ is not necessarily a torsion-free sheaf on $Y$.
-However, $I_{|Y}$ contains a biggest subsheaf, call it temporarily $J$, whose support has dimension zero, or in other words such that $J$ is a torsion sheaf.
-We denote by $I_{Y}$ the quotient of $I_{|Y}$ by $J$.
-It is easily seen that $I_Y$ is torsion-free on $Y$ and it is the biggest torsion-free quotient of $I_{|Y}$.
-Moreover, if $I$ is torsion-free rank-$1$ then $I_Y$ is torsion-free rank-$1$.
-We let $\deg_Y (I)$ denote the degree of $I_Y$ on $Y$, that is, $\deg_Y(I) := \chi(I_Y )-\chi(\O_Y)$.
+The choice of a polarization on $X$ allows to define the concepts of stability and semistability.

-\begin{defi} Let $\un q$ be a polarization on $X$.
-Let $I$ be a torsion-free rank-1 sheaf on $X$ of degree $d=|\un q|$ (not necessarily simple). \begin{enumerate}[(i)] \item We say that $I$ is \emph{semistable} with respect to $\un q$ (or $\un q$-semistable) if for every proper subcurve $Y\subset X$, we have that
+\begin{defi} Let $\un q$ be a polarization on $X$ and let $I$ be a torsion-free rank-1 sheaf on $X$ of Euler characteristic $\chi(I)=|\un q|$ (not necessarily simple).
+We say that $I$ is \emph{(semi)stable} with respect to $\un q$, or simply $\un q$-(semi)stable, if for every non-trivial subcurve $Y\subset X$, we have that